jasbi/jasbi_dissertation/README.md

 The folder [bib](https://github.com/jasbi/jasbi_dissertation/tree/master/bib) contains the bibTex file that has all the references used in the dissertation.
 The folder [figs](https://github.com/jasbi/jasbi_dissertation/tree/master/figs) contains the figures in the dissertation.

+The different .Rmd files contain different chapters and sections of the dissertation such as the abstract or the references.
+The main file to Knit is the [index.Rmd](https://github.com/jasbi/jasbi_dissertation/blob/master/index.Rmd).
+When you knit it, it puts together all the other Rmd files together.

 ## Reproducibility